SimVascular/svFSIplus/README.md

 The `svFSIplus*` binary is now located in /usr/local/SV/bin.

-It is convienient to update the PATH environment variable with the location of the `svFSIplus*` binary.
+It is convenient to update the PATH environment variable with the location of the `svFSIplus*` binary.
 Another option is to create an alias for `svFSIplus`.
 For example: `alias svFsiPlus=/usr/local/SV/bin/svFSIplus`